Rajaram I: Santaji and Dhanaji

-As soon as this party arrives in your part of the country, you must join it with your following with the utmost expedition, in order to overcome the common enemy.
-In fact the enemy is nothing of himself : it is people like you who have raised him into that importance.
-If our Marathas had not joined him, he would have been nowhere.
-You alone possess the nerve to overcome this Aurangzeb.
-He has wronged you by threatening to convert you to his religion.
-He has already converted Netaji and Sabaji Ghatge and Janojiraje, in addition to several Brahmans also.
-He also entertains further deep-rooted motives of a sinister nature against our nation, of which you must beware.
-The Nimbalkars and the Manes have already deserted him and his ranks are being rapidly thinned.
-God is helping us.
-We are sure to succeed.”

-In 1691, as a direct taunt to Mughal encroachment in the Deccan and to show off the undaunted morale of the Marathas, Rajaram issued contemptible bounties which were deliberately exiguous to his generals for capturing Mughal cities.
+In 1691, as a direct taunt to Mughal encroachment in the Deccan and to show off the undaunted morale of the Marathas, Rajaram issued contemptible bounties which were deliberately small to his generals for capturing Mughal cities.
 One such challenge was as follows: "Having clearly grasped your readiness to quit the Mughal service and return to the Chhatrapati's for defending the Maharashtra Dharma, we are assigning to you for your own personal expenses and those of your troops, an annuity...".
 Hanmantrao Ghorpade was entitled to receive, 62,500 hons after the capture of Raigad, 62,500 hons after the capture of Bijapur, 62,500 hons after the capture of Bhaganagar, 62,500 hons after the capture of Aurangabad, and 2,50,000 hons after the capture of Delhi itself.
 Similarly, Krishnaji Ghorpade was entitled to receive 12,500 hons after the conquest of Raigad territory, 12,500 hons after the conquest of Bijapur, 12,500 hons after the conquest of Bhaganagar, 12,500 hons after the conquest of Aurangabad and 50,000 hons after the conquest of Delhi.

-These aims included even the conquest of Delhi, so as to make the whole Indian sub-continent safe for the Hindu religion, and no more destruction of temples and idols was to be tolerated.
-This statement of the Maratha Chhatrapati's aims is not confined to a few rare documents, but runs through most of the writings detailing the political transactions of the Maratha Government of that period.